How to stop the Great Resignation from biting your business

 Like many things, it’s been predicted to become a worldwide trend — a study by Microsoft revealed that over 40% of global employees were considering handing in their resignation.
 In the UK meanwhile, a study showed that 69% of workers were thinking of resigning in 2022, and the number of open job vacancies has continually hit record levels in recent months.

-There've been differences based on industry as well, with some being affected more than others by the Great Resignation.
-Leisure & hospitality, food services, retail, healthcare and tech have seen high numbers of resignations.
-Initial studies have also shown that resignation rates tend to be highest for mid-career employees (generally those workers between the age of 30 and 45).
+There have also been differences based on industry, with the Great Resignation affecting some more than others.
+Leisure and hospitality, food services, retail, healthcare, and tech have seen high numbers of resignations.
+Initial studies have also shown that resignation rates tend to be highest for mid-career employees (generally those workers between the ages of 30 and 45).

 So, now you’ve got an idea of what the Great Resignation is, the next question is pretty obvious.